 I'm an assistant professor in the Department of Political Science at Concordia University in Montreal, Canada.

-My research focuses on international cooperation, particularly institutionalized cooperation to address climate change, but also institutional design and diversity.
+My research focuses on international cooperation, particularly institutionalized cooperation to address climate change, but also broader issues in climate politics and institutional design.
 For further details, see my research.